 By working together with others to support literacy initiatives in our community, Ohana100 is providing direct services to children who are excited about reading a book and volunteers excited about sharing their favorite stories.
 Our dedicated volunteers are servicing many children in Hawaii and New York.

 We have been providing services as a club since 2013, giving free new books to kids in Western New York and organizing neighborhood kids to conduct service projects in our community.
-We became a 501c3 in 2015 and developed GO! projects (GO!
-READ & GO!
-KDWT) which are the framework of what we do.
+We became a 501c3 in 2015 and developed GO!
+PROJECTS which are ways that we are able to make a meaning impact in our community.

-Ohana100 is a tax-exempt nonprofit, as defined by section 501(c)3 private foundation of the U.S. Internal Revenue Code, EIN: 47-3552375, operating in Hawaii and Western New York.
+Ohana100 is a tax-exempt nonprofit, as defined by section 501(c)3 private foundation of the U.S. Internal Revenue Code, EIN: 47-3552375, operating in Hawaii and New York.
 Your donation is deductible to the full extent allowed by law.

 BEHIND THE NAME

 Ohana means “family” in Hawaiian.
-Family gatherings are big in Hawaii and when we come together, we all share stories.
-Our family gathered to talk about giving back to our community and about doing something meaningful in life.
+Family gatherings are big in Hawaii and when we come together and share our stories.
+Our family gathered to talk about giving back to our community, investing in future generations and about doing something meaningful in life.
 100 means that 100% of funds go directly into purchasing books and it also means 100% effort of our time is devoted to service and providing help or support to our community.